markwest1972/johnny_five_intro/README.md

 ## Disclaimer

 This workshop is my attempt at creating a quick and simple Johnny-Five primer, based on my knowledge and experience with Johnny-Five, Arduino and Javascript.
-I am by no means an expert with any of these, so if any feedback or suggestions are welcome.
+I am by no means an expert with any of these, so any feedback or suggestions for improvement are most welcome.